 “Do you know who the teacher is?”

-“Bernard Selling, a writing teacher I met over two decades ago.”
+“Bernard Selling, a writing teacher I met in Marina Del Ray over two decades ago when I was living in Venice.”

 A day passes.
 I am sitting at my computer working when I hear, “You’ve got to teach what he teaches!”
 This time the words are emphatic.
 Still silent.
 An inner voice, like someone is in my head.